CiwPython/Ciw/docs/Reference/results.rst

        - The date which the customer exited the node.
 This may be immediatly after service if no blocking occured, or after some period of being blocked.
     - :code:`destination`
        - The number of the customer's destination, that is the next node the customer will join after leaving the current node.
 If the customer leaves the system, this will be -1.
-    - :code:`previous_class`
-       - The customer's class during service.
-Same as :code:`customer_class` unless dynamic customer classes are used.
     - :code:`queue_size_at_arrival`
        - The size of the queue at the customer's arrival date.
 Does not include the individual themselves.
     - :code:`queue_size_at_departure`